FlagstaffGardens/focusflow/README.md

 docker compose up
 ```

-Visit http://localhost:3000 to add a Plaud link.
-Jobs and files will persist under `data/` between restarts.
+By default the compose stack exposes port `3000` only inside the container (ideal for Traefik/Dokploy routing).
+If you want to reach it directly on your machine, add a small override with `ports: ['3000:3000']` when running locally.

 ### Dokploy checklist

 1. Create an app using the repository or Dockerfile.
 2. Upload your `.env` (or enter the same variables manually).
 When using the provided sample, make sure `DATA_DIR=/data`.
 3. Attach a persistent volume to `/data` for jobs/files.
-4. Expose port `3000` (or configure Dokploy ingress).
+4. Route traffic to container port `3000` via Dokploy/Traefik (no host port publish required).
 5. Deploy and run a smoke job to confirm end-to-end processing.

 ## Deployment TL;DR

 1. `cp .env.example .env` and fill in keys (`OPENAI_API_KEY` mandatory, set `DATA_DIR=/data` for Docker).
 2. `docker compose build && docker compose up -d` to verify locally.
-3. In Dokploy, point to this repo/Dockerfile, upload the same `.env`, mount a volume at `/data`, expose port 3000.
+3. In Dokploy, point to this repo/Dockerfile, upload the same `.env`, mount a volume at `/data`, and configure ingress to target container port 3000.
 4. Deploy and run a Plaud share link as a smoke test.

 ## Project Layout